 When I started coding, in the last millennium, I’d buy a book with a picture of a reference architecture.
 I would spend the day working out what the picture meant.
 And then I would sit and try to apply that picture to your solution.
 It could take weeks or months.
 And you probably wouldn’t get it right.

-Now you can run one line commands to have something up and running in minutes.
-It’s absolutely insane.
+Now you can run one-line commands to have something up and running in minutes.
 So it’s an executable pattern over a picture in a book!
 A picture in a book is nice.
 But it takes a lot of work to make it work.

 Democratisation of Tech

 In the group, we looked at how these things have democratised.
-There’s no barriers to entry compared with 20 years ago.
+There are no barriers to entry compared with 20 years ago.
 Barriers existed to the latest and greatest tech.
 These things are available to us.
-From a brand new graduate to a seasoned engineer with 25 years experience.
+From a brand new graduate to a seasoned engineer with 25 years of experience.

 There’s a level playing field.
-Developers and experts in Northern Ireland can have the same impact as people in Silicon Valley.
+Developers in Northern Ireland can have the same impact as people in Silicon Valley.